dragazo/cpp-gc/README.md

 The simplest form of ownership is a by-value member.
 Another common category of owned object is a by-value container (e.g. the contents of `std::vector`, `std::list`, `std::set`, etc.).
 Another case is a uniquely-owning pointer or reference - e.g. pointed-to object of `std::unique_ptr`, or any other (potentially-smart) pointer/reference to an object you know you own uniquely.
-Of course, these cases can be mixed - e.g. a by-value member `std::unique_ptr` which is a uniquely-owning pointer to a by-value container `std::vector` of a gc type.
+Of course, these cases can be mixed - e.g. a by-value member `std::unique_ptr` which is a uniquely-owning pointer to a by-value container `std::vector` of a gc type `T`.

 It is important to remember that a container type like `std::vector<T>` is a gc type if `T` is a gc type (because it thus contains or "owns" gc objects).